 Recent Security risk events

-You should avoid being near any developing large demonstrations and gatherings.
-In cases in 2011, the Botswana police used tear gas and rubber bullets on protestors to disperse protests.
-However the political consensus of the country is one which is stable.
+You should avoid being near or getting involved with any large demonstrations and gatherings.
+The Botswana police will deploy tear gas and rubber bullets on protestors to disperse protests.
+However, the political situation in the country is stable.

 Francistown and Maun have had a particular crime rate increase in recent years.
 Hold-ups and robberies of restaurants during peak hours and house burglaries, often by armed gangs, are becoming more frequent.

 Zimbabwean, South African and Zambian criminal gangs have also been known to target unsuspecting tourists on isolated roads, however this is very uncommon.

 Taking photographs or filming military and government installations is illegal in Botswana.
 Always ask permission before taking photographs of people, but it is better to avoid doing so altogether.

 Since June 2019, homosexuality is no longer illegal in Botswana.
 However, it is recommended to avoid public displays of affection so as to avoid negative attention, as the level of tolerance towards LGBT may not be the same as in Western countries.